patricks-js/googui-maps/apps/server/README.md

 - [x] Should be able to get all users if is admin
 - [x] Should be able to get user information
 - [x] Should be able to edit a user
-- [x] Should be able to delete a specific user
+- [x] Should be able to delete a specific user with all its associated data

 ### Business Requirements